List of Apple Inc. media events: WWDC 2018 (June 4–8, 2018)

-Apple Special Event (September 12, 2018)
+Apple special event (September 12, 2018)

 Apple hosted another media event on September 12, 2018, with the tagline "Gather round".
 It was held at the Steve Jobs Theater in the Apple Park campus.
 The Apple Watch Series 4, the iPhone XS and XS Max, and the iPhone XR were announced at the event. iOS 12, watchOS 5 and tvOS 12 were released five days later.

-Apple Special Event (October 30, 2018)
+Apple special event (October 30, 2018)

-Apple hosted another media event on October 30, 2018, with the tagline "There's more in the making."
+Apple hosted another media event on October 30, 2018, with the tagline "There's more in the making".
 It was held at the Brooklyn Academy of Music in Brooklyn, New York City.
 The new MacBook Air 2018 model, Mac Mini 2018 model, and the 11-inch and 12.9-inch third generation iPad Pro were announced at the event.

 The event closed with a live performance of Lana Del Rey singing How to Disappear and an edited version of Venice Bitch from her upcoming album Norman Fucking Rockwell!

 2019

-Apple Special Event (March 25, 2019)
+Apple special event (March 25, 2019)

-Apple hosted a media event on March 25, 2019, with the tagline "It's show time."
+Apple hosted a media event on March 25, 2019, with the tagline "It's show time".
 It was held at the Steve Jobs Theater in the Apple Park campus.
 Apple News+, Apple Card, Apple Arcade and Apple TV+ were announced at this event.

 WWDC 2019 (June 3–7, 2019)

 WWDC 2019 was held from June 3 to June 7 at the San Jose Convention Center in California.
 At the keynote that kicked off the event, Apple announced iOS 13, iPadOS, macOS Catalina, tvOS 13, watchOS 6, a redesigned Mac Pro, the Pro Display XDR, and the new SwiftUI framework.

-WWDC19 hosted over 5,500 attendees, including 350 winners of Apple’s student challenge.
-For the latter, a separate “Scholarship Kickoff” was organized on June 2, before the conference start.
+WWDC19 hosted over 5,500 attendees, including 350 winners of Apple's student challenge.
+For the latter, a separate "Scholarship Kickoff" was organized on June 2, before the conference start.

-Weezer performed at the “Bash” meetup organized as part of WWDC at Discovery Meadow (located about half a kilometer from the convention center).
+Weezer performed at the "Bash" meetup organized as part of WWDC at Discovery Meadow (located about half a kilometer from the convention center).

-Apple Special Event (September 10, 2019)
+Apple special event (September 10, 2019)

-Apple hosted a special event on September 10, 2019, with the tagline "By innovation only."
+Apple hosted a special event on September 10, 2019, with the tagline "By innovation only".
 It was held at the Steve Jobs Theater in the Apple Park campus.
-Apple TV+ updates, Apple Watch Series 5, iPhone 11, iPhone 11 Pro and 11 Pro Max, and the 7th generation iPad were announced at the event. iOS 13 and watchOS 6 were released nine days later. iPadOS and tvOS 13 were also released the following five days.
+Apple TV+ updates, Apple Watch Series 5, iPhone 11, iPhone 11 Pro and 11 Pro Max, and the iPad (7th generation) were announced at the event. iOS 13 and watchOS 6 were released nine days later. iPadOS and tvOS 13 were also released the following five days.

 The event was streamed live on YouTube for the first time, in addition to the usual streaming on Apple's website and through an Apple TV channel.
+This is the most recent Apple event that was held live.